valkey-io/valkey-glide/python/DEVELOPER.md

     ```
     > **Note:** To build the wrapper binary with debug symbols remove the --strip flag.
 8. Run tests:
-    1. Ensure that you have installed redis-server and redis-cli on your host.
+    1. Ensure that you have installed redis-server or valkey-server and redis-cli or valkey-cli on your host.
 You can find the Redis installation guide at the following link: [Redis Installation Guide](https://redis.io/docs/install/install-redis/install-redis-on-linux/).
+You can get Valkey from the following link: [Valkey Download](https://valkey.io/download/).
     2. Validate the activation of the virtual environment from step 4 by ensuring its name (`.env`) is displayed next to your command prompt.
     3. Execute the following command from the python folder:
         ```bash
         pytest --asyncio-mode=auto
         ```
-        > **Note:** To run redis modules tests, add -k "test_server_modules.py".
+        > **Note:** To run Valkey modules tests, add -k "test_server_modules.py".

 -   Install Python development requirements with: